-7.1.
+6.1.
 Introduction

-The timeline feature is a software option that requires the license code 112 being installed, and is therefore only available on XT3 and XT2+ chassis.
+The timeline feature is a software option that requires the license code 112 being installed.
 For more information on the required license key, contact the Support or Sales team.

 The timeline feature allows you to insert audio and/or video content from the record train or from a clip into any position of the timeline, on individual tracks of the timeline.